-As a previous employer, the NSPCC, says on-line:
+As one of my previous employers says on-line:

 You will find a useful summary to this approach at:

 The Solution-focused (SF) approach asserts that the client can find their own – bespoke – solution.
-The therapist’s role is to walk with them as they find it.
-We will facilitate that ‘walk’ using any intervention that works – from wherever – but designed by a ‘client’.
+The therapist’s role is to walk with them as they seek it out.
+That ‘walk’ is helped by using any intervention that works – from wherever – but designed by a ‘client’.
 That includes living with interventions that do not work; small defeats can be helpful.
 Elsewhere on this website, I go one step further and argue that the ones that do not work, can be the most impactful in the longer run.
 This attitude does not recommend anarchy, regardless of risk.
 It does not support the old adage of “all shall have prizes”.

 The SF approach asks that we demonstrate enough self-discipline – as therapists – not to see ourselves, or our training, as the central feature in the effective management of change.
 That way, a client can fill the space that is now available for exploration.